Heavy Vehicle Stability & Control Driver Training Programme

 What is the Heavy Vehicle Stability & Control Driver Training Programme?

-- Emergency braking, steering avoidance practical training.
+- Stability (or “anti-rollover”), emergency braking, steering avoidance practical training.

 The programme begins with a theory session covering vehicle dynamics - including Static Roll Threshold (SRT) - correct cornering and braking techniques for all types of vehicles including those fitted with ABS, EBS & RSS.